-However, on the supply side, world uranium production has significantly declined, due to mine curtailment and over the last two years due to imposed measures to prevent the spread of COVID-19, requiring producers to make spot market purchases to meet contractual obligations.
-The invasion of Ukraine has significantly added to the disruption of the global nuclear supply chain and as noted above, will cause a realignment over the next few years where G7 nations will reduce their reliance on fossil fuels from authoritarian regimes such as Russia.
-The World Nuclear Association (WNA) estimate that production is only meeting 74% of usage requirements and that this supply demand gap will only widen over the next 20 years1.
-The industry trade association noted that "world uranium production dropped considerably from 63,207 tonnes of uranium (tU) in 2016 to 47,731 tU in 2020" with the expectation that the uranium market will remain in worsening deficits (-25mlb annual average).
+World uranium production has significantly declined over the last few years, due to mine curtailment and previously during the covid pandemic, required producers to make spot market purchases to meet contractual obligations.
+The industry trade association noted that "world uranium production dropped considerably from 63,207 tonnes of uranium (tU) in 2016 to 47,731 tU in 2020 with the expectation that the uranium market will remain in worsening deficits (-25mlb annual average).